grafana/grafana/docs/sources/enterprise/access-control-refactor/about-rbac.md

 ## Custom roles

-If you are a Grafana Enterprise customer, you also have the ability to create custom roles that enable you to manage access to your users the way you want.
+If you are a Grafana Enterprise customer, you can create custom roles that help you to manage user permissions in a way that meets your security requirements.

 Custom roles contain unique combinations of permissions _actions_ and _scopes_.
 An action defines the action a use can perform on a Grafana resource.
 For example, the `teams.roles:list` action means that the use can see a list of role associated with each team.